AliCemilOzdemir/CPP-LECTURE-CODES/README.md

 # CPP-LECTURE-CODES

-The codes in this repository are compiled from the lecture slides of the CMP1001 course and the codes written during class.
+The codes in this repository are compiled from the lecture slides of the CMP1001 course at Bahcesehir University and the codes written during class.

 ## Which codes are included in the repository?